Blog, Poetry

 At 18 years old, I had an experience with the cross that changed me forever.
 An experience that has been both calling me and haunting me ever since.

-On the surface, the cross is completely and utterly strange.
-For it represents unfathomable human torture and suffering and yet as Christians we hold it up as something hopeful and comforting.
+On the surface, the cross is entirely and utterly strange.
+For it represents unfathomable human torture and suffering, and yet, as Christians, we hold it up as something hopeful and comforting.
 It is the ultimate paradox.

-The cross really is like a teddy bear or security blanket in my life.
+The cross is like a teddy bear or security blanket in my life.
 It is a daily reminder that my faults, shortcomings, and sins have a home.
-There is an unworldly peace that comes when my sins immerse themselves into the wounds of Christ.
-It is a peace that is unexplainable, nor attainable, on my own merit.
-It is mercy.
-And it is this mercy that I cling to and crave deep within my being.
+When my sins immerse themselves in Christ’s wounds, I experience an unexplainable, unworldly peace that is not attainable on my merit.
+It is mercy, and I cling to it deep within my being.

-That said, it is precisely why my craving for God’s mercy makes my desire at times to avoid the cross so puzzling.
-For as much as I crave the cross there are times when I want nothing more than to avoid it.
+That said, it is precisely why my craving for God’s mercy sometimes makes my desire to avoid the cross so puzzling.
+For as much as I crave the cross, there are times when I want nothing more than to avoid it.
 An avoidance that seems to be rooted in my desire to evade suffering.

-We see this kind of avoidance to suffering in today’s culture more than ever, even within the Christian communities.
+We see this kind of avoidance of suffering in today’s culture more than ever, even within Christian communities.
 It is a desire for the resurrection without going through the crucifixion.
 It is the desire for Easter morning without Good Friday.

-I was struck one time by an answer given from a dear priest friend regarding the “feel good” theology of a controversial Christian preacher, he simply stated “He is always smiling.”
-On the surface it sounded like a compliment, but in reality how can any of us always smile?
-That is not to say that the great Christian hope isn’t ultimately found in joy.
+I was struck one time by a dear priest friend’s response to a controversial Christian preacher’s “feel-good” theology: “He is always smiling.”
+On the surface, this sounded like a compliment, but in reality, how can any of us always smile?
+That is not to say that great Christian hope isn’t ultimately found in joy.
 Even Jesus himself said that.

 “I have told you this so that my joy may be in you and your joy may be complete.”